Develop skills. Unlock opportunities.

 Make yourself available for the whole day.
 IELTS can take the whole day.
 Make sure you don’t schedule other plans around these times.
 If you try and do too much on test day, it might stress you out and affect your performance.

 Practice.
 This is advisable for all test takers, even native English speakers.
-Practice as many model tests as you can to score good grades in the examination.
+Practice as many model tests as you can to score good grades in the test.
 Practice tests will improve your skills and improve your awareness on the test format.

 Always check your spelling.
 You can lose marks for incorrect spelling.